laxminagln/EV-technology/How does an EV work/README.md

                     Hydrogen fuel cell vehicles
             Types of electric motors and their key features Basics of power electronic converters in electric cars

+            electric bikes, water-borne electric vehicles, airborne electric vehicles and other forms of electric vehicles are not within the scope of this